Men’s Health,Looking for a New GP?

 Dr Suzana Kareva

-Dr Suzana has been an experienced Overseas and Australian-trained GP and RACGP member since 2008.
+Dr Suzana is an experienced Australian-trained GP and RACGP member since 2008.
 She has a friendly, caring, and thorough approach.
-While she enjoys and practices all aspects
+While she enjoys and practices all aspects of family medicine,

 Dr Reshma Simon Varghese